1332606/HomeworkQuestion3/README.md

 # HomeworkQuestion3

-This repository contains the files required to plot the average monthly rainfall of Oxford vs. Melbourne It does this by first combining the data in a single file before plotting them.
+This repository contains the files required to plot the average monthly rainfall of Oxford vs. Melbourne.

+It does this by first combining the data in a single file before plotting them.
 To run this analysis use the following command :
 ```